 Following breakfast on board, you’ll head out for a full-day motorcoach and walking tour of Luxembourg.
 You’ll visit many of the city’s memorable sites, including the American Cemetery.
 Lunch will be on your own, with lunch money provided.

 Later, return to the ship for afternoon activities, followed by dinner on board.
 This evening, you’ll be entertained by a live performance.

 Enjoy a walking exploration of Bernkastel and sample some local wines

-Tonight, gather for a cooking lesson to learn how Germany’s beloved potato dumplings and bread dumplings are prepared.
+Tonight, learn to prepare another local favorite with your chef.
 Later, enjoy the lovely sounds of some of opera’s great arias during onboard entertainment.

 Discover Koblenz and sail the UNESCO-listed Upper Middle Rhine Valley

 This morning, enjoy a walking tour of Koblenz, the scenic baroque gem where the Rhine and Moselle meet.
 Its dramatic German Corner juts into the rivers’ meeting point like the prow of a proud ship, a giant equestrian statue of William I its figurehead.
 After seeing the main sights of the Old Town, there’ll be time on your own.
 In the afternoon you set off for a breathtaking scenic cruise through the Upper Middle Rhine Valley, designated a UNESCO World Heritage Site for its spectacular array of medieval castles and charming wine villages.
 As you approach the steep, slate Lorelei Rock, learn about its legends during shipboard commentary.
 Back on board, savor a wine tasting with the sommelier, who provides invaluable guidance on several vintages.
 This evening’s onboard cooking lesson highlights the pleasures of a Swabian delicacy.